chris-godinho/2023-11-23-JATE-text-editor/README.md

 ## Credits

 This application was created by the University of Toronto's School of Continuing Studies, with additions by [Chris Godinho](<https://github.com/chris-godinho>).

+A large part of the research for this project was done through the websites Stack Overflow (<https://stackoverflow.com/>) and ChatGPT (<https://chat.openai.com/>), and as such small sections of code were adapted from examples and suggestions offered in those sites.

 ## License